alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 1. Run `./setup_azure2.ps1` entering the `shId`, defined in the config file, when prompted.

 The NPS server will now deploy.
-This may take some time.

 ### Configure the Network Policy Server